hbashton/VIIPER/docs/getting-started/installation.md

 # Installation

-VIIPER _currently_ comes in a single flavor:
+VIIPER comes in two distinct flavors:

-- a standalone executable that exposes an API over TCP.
+- **VIIPER Server**
+A self-contained, portable, standalone executable providing a lightweight TCP-based API for feeder application development.
+All client libraries are MIT licensed.
+- **libVIIPER**
-- There will eventually be a shared-library version (libVIIPER) that you can link against directly from your application.
+ a single shared library that lets you emulate devices using USBIP directly from within your application.
+Requires your application to be GPL-3.0 licensed.

-For more information, see [FAQ](https://github.com/Alia5/VIIPER#why-is-this-a-standalone-executable-that-i-have-to-interface-via-tcp-and-not-a-shared-object-library-in-itself)
+Regardless of the flavour you choose, VIIPER requires USBIP.

 ## Requirements

 ### USBIP

 VIIPER relies on USBIP.
 You must have a USBIP-Client implementation available on your system to use VIIPER's virtual devices.

 === "Windows"